Player005/RecipeModification/docs/JSON_Syntax.md

 ### "match_item_exact"

-This selector selects all ingredients that match the given item exactly, i.e. it will not match tag ingredients that contain the item.
+This selector selects all ingredients that ***only*** match the given item, i.e. it will not match tag ingredients that contain the item or ingredients with multiple alternative items.

 Example: